-Emergency cards will be sent home during the first week of school.
-Please fill them out and have your child return them to the school promptly.
-It is very important for parents to fill these cards out completely and to keep the information current.
+Emergency cards are to be completed online through Parent Connect.
+Please logon to complete the emergency card promptly.
+It is very important for parents to update these digital cards completely and to keep the information current.

 STUDENTS WILL ONLY BE RELEASED TO THOSE ADULTS LISTED ON THE EMERGENCY CARDS WHO PROVIDE PROPER IDENTIFICATION.